saphira145/FlobillerSDKIos/README.md

 # How to get SDK lib
 1.Open file Flobillersdk.xcworkspace

-2.Select FlobillerFramework at scheme build , alse select generic device to build
+2.Select UniversalLibrary at scheme build, alse select generic device to build

 3.On Menu bar Xcode: Select Product -> Archive

-4.Go to root project folder -> _Archive -> Debug -> FlobillerFramework.framework here is the framework file
+4.Go to root project folder -> Output -> FlobillerFramework-Debug-iphoneuniversal -> FlobillerFramework.framework here is the framework file for debug mode or FlobillerFramework-Debug-iphoneuniversal folder for release mode

 # How to use SDK lib
 1. Add lib to your project application.